toliaqat/xenon-wiki/OperationTracing.md

 # Operation Tracing

-[Services](dcp-Programming-Model) in DCP use a [REST API](dcp-REST-API) with asynchronous operations to interact with one another.
+[Services](dcp-Programming-Model) in Xenon use a [REST API](dcp-REST-API) with asynchronous operations to interact with one another.
 To aid in debugging, the Operation Tracing Index Service can be used to index each operation sent or received by a service host instance (also referred to as a node).

 For example if a service sends an operation to another service, both the client-side operation sent and the server-side operation received by the destination service will be persisted and indexed in the Operation Tracing index.

-The Operation Index, like the Service Document Index used to store service state in DCP, is backed by a Lucene document store.
+The Operation Index, like the Service Document Index used to store service state in Xenon, is backed by a Lucene document store.
 The same [query service](QueryTaskService.markdown) and query task semantics can be used to query all of the operations passed into and out of the system.

 ##  Starting and stopping the Operation Tracing Service